 About

-Her writing has been published by the Los Angeles Review of Books, Topical Cream, Public Books, TDR: The Drama Review, Bidoun, The Kitchen Magazine, and Liste Expedition.
+Her writing has been published by The Brooklyn Rail, The Los Angeles Review of Books, Topical Cream, IMPULSE, Public Books, TDR: The Drama Review, Bidoun, The Kitchen Magazine, and Liste Expedition.
 She has given invited talks at the Martin E. Segal Theatre Center at The Graduate Center, CUNY, the Institute of Contemporary Arts, London, and the Whitney Humanities Center at Yale University, and delivered papers at academic conferences throughout the United States.
 She holds a Ph.D, M.Phil, and MA in English from Yale University and a BA (magna cum laude, Phi Beta Kappa) in English and Women’s & Gender Studies from Dartmouth College.
 She is currently completing a book manuscript, tentatively titled Maximalism: An Art of the Minor, based on her doctoral dissertation, and with Bidoun, is editing the first monograph on Lebanese-Egyptian artist Nicolas Moufarrege.
+She has also begun research for a new book project charting the cultural history of the Xerox machine.